Agents & Assets

 How it works

-You define an extractor with a name, function (prompt), output type, and an optional aggregation method.
+You define an extractor with a name, prompt, when to run it, output type with type-specific configuration, and an optional aggregation method.
 All agents in the project will use these extractors when planning and will try to improve the specified metric over the course of each conversation.

 Set up an extractor